mqadhafi/netcore-spatial/README.md

 # netcore-spatial
-Geolocatin Spatial Data with .NET Core and PostgreSQL
+Geolocation Spatial Data with .NET Core and PostgreSQL